Roadblocks May Violate Constitutional Rights

 - If the witness admits that law enforcement constructed the checkpoint in order to prosecute drunk drivers, the DUI attorney may reinforce this statement and argue for suppression of evidence based upon a violation of City of Indianapolis v.
 Edmond.

 Now that you know the law regarding police checkpoints, take the next step against your DUI arrest and call (800) 706-7888.
-The Orange County DUI lawyers at Coffey and Coffey know the law and may be able to help you fight for your rights.
+The Orange County DUI lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawknow the law and may be able to help you fight for your rights.